samld/naftui/README.md

-# naftui
+# NAFTUI - No Acronym For This UI
-No Acronym for this UI
+NAFTUI is a vanilla JS library made to simplify front-end programming through DOM manipulation.
+Reduce the need for HTML boiler by generating the components on the fly.
+It allows simple manipulation of JSON content through bi-directional databinding.